mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 One thing we could work around problem is to hard code the `countdown` variable to start at something smaller, like say 1 or even 0.

+^ 🤌

 However, we are setting real production values with test values just so that we can reasonably preview this feature.
 What if we forget to change it back to 10?
 Then the feature is completely busted.
 In general it is not a good idea to hack in little changes just to get your preview running.

 So, we are now seeing in very concrete terms that by not controlling this dependency, the `Task.sleep`, we are letting it control us.
-It is forcing us to contort ourselves in weird ways just so that we can make code that touches `Task.sleep` less annoying to use
+It is forcing us to either wait for real world time to pass to test this feature, or to sprinkle in hacks.
+Neither of which is good.

 ---
 	_The problem with dependencies_